Skip to Main Content

 Syracuse University Libraries

-A research starting points guide for Military Photojournalism (MPJ) and Military Motion Media (MMM) students enrolled in Newhouse School's Military Visual Journalism Program
+A research starting points guide for Military Photojournalism, Military Motion Media and Military Graphic Design students enrolled in Newhouse School's Military Visual Journalism Program

 eBooks

-eBooks can be discovered by entering search queries into the advanced Summon search page.
+eBooks can be discovered by entering search queries into the advanced SU Libraries search page.

-• Remember to apply content type search result refinements such as - "book/ebook" and also "book chapter"
+• Remember to apply resource type search result refinements such as - "books/ebooks" and also "book chapter"

-• To limit what you see exclusively to eBooks, click the search result limit option labeled "items with full text online"
+• To limit what you see exclusively to eBooks, click the search result limit option labeled "available online"

-• Also explore other non-book content type categories (e.g., articles, images, video. manuscripts and archival materials, etc.)
+• Also explore other non-book resource type categories (e.g., articles, images, video. manuscripts and archival materials, etc.)

-When entering general genre or topic or subiect related queries into SUMMON, additional search result refinement categories to pay attention to at the left margin of Summon search results, include:
+When entering general genre or topic or subiect related queries into SU Libraries Search, additional search result refinement categories to pay attention to at the left margin search results, include:

-• Subject Terms (e.g., photography, photographers, photojournalism, motion pictures, etc.)
+• Subject (e.g., photography, photographers, photojournalism, motion pictures, etc.)

 • Language

 Circulating books in photography (physical volumes - regular and oversize) have been recently relocated out of the Carnegie Library [Library of Congress call numbers that begin with "TR."] and now are located on the 2nd floor of Bird Library, near the current periodicals area.
-Also primarily on the 5th floor are book titles covering mass media, television, radio, theatre & film criticism.
+Also primarily on the 5th floor are book titles covering mass media, television, radio, theatre & film criticism, as well as titles covering drawing, design and illustration.
 Titles with a focus on art criticism, music/music criticism and architectural criticism are on Bird Library's 4th Floor.
-Use basic and advanced searches in the SU Libraries Classic Catalog or SUMMON search engine to determine specific titles and locations of interest.
+Use basic and advanced searches in the SU Libraries Search to determine specific titles and locations of interest.

 • Your SU ID Card is your library card